 Vegan Mini Cinnamon Sugar Cream Cheese Bundt Cakes.
+Gluten-free!
 Sweet, bursting with cinnamon, vegan, dairy-free and gluten-free.
 These are filled with a vegan cream cheese swirl and are delicious, moist and so easy to make.

 You all know how much I love to bake.
 It’s my main passion, when it comes to cooking and creating.
 So, when Amy of Fragrant Vanilla Cake asked me to review her latest cookbook, “Just Vegan Cakes”, obviously I said YES.